pydicom/pydicom/dev/_sources/old/image_data_handlers.rst.txt

 ``YBR_FULL``, ``YBR_FULL_422``, etc) then the returned pixel data may be in a different color space depending on the package used to decompress the data.

-* For GDCM the data will be in the color space listed in *Photometric Interpretation*
+* For GDCM, the data will be in the color space listed in *Photometric Interpretation*
 * For Pillow, YBR data will be converted automatically to RGB

 *pydicom* offers a limited ability to convert between RGB and YBR color spaces through the :func:`~pydicom.pixel_data_handlers.util.convert_color_space` function.
-When changing the color space you will also need to change the value of the *Photometric Interpretation*.
+When changing the color space you should also change the value of *Photometric Interpretation* to match.

 .. note:: See the DICOM Standard, Part 3,